View transcript for Three Emotional Investing Mistakes and How to Avoid Them video.

-Instead of trying to find the next hot investment, you should stay invested with a diversified portfolio specifically tailored for your situation and long-term goals.
+Instead of trying to find the next hot investment, you should stay invested in a diversified portfolio specifically tailored to your situation and long-term goals.

 Also, be sure you understand the purpose of your investments.
 For example, if you’re retired, some investments provide income today, while others help provide income down the road.
 But each serves a critical role in ensuring your money lasts as long as you need it.